samplecount/methcla/README.md

 after pulling from Methcla's repository.

-Initialize the build system:

-    ./shake .update

-This step needs to be repeated each time the build script's package dependencies change.

 To build a specific target (see below for a list of possible targets):

     ./shake TARGET